1

 HCPF facilitates ongoing IMD forums to discuss access and reimbursement challenges providers face while providing care to members in need of intensive mental health support and psychiatric care.

-The IMD Forum is scheduled for the last Thursday of each month at 2 p.m.
-Please Join the meeting.
+The IMD Forum is scheduled quarterly on the last Thursday of each month at 2 p.m.
+Join the IMD Forum.

 Inpatient Psychiatric Hospitals